telerik/maui-docs/controls/datagrid/theming-and-styles/style-selectors.md

 # .NET MAUI DataGrid Style Selectors

-The DataGrid component exposes a conditional styling feature.
+The [.NET MAUI DataGrid]({%slug datagrid-overview%}) component exposes a conditional styling feature.
 It allows users to apply different styles on a cell or per group header depending on a specific condition.

 You can set a different style on a specific cell from a specific column based on custom selection logic with the following properties: